syncthing/syncthing/GOALS.md

 ### 2. Secure Against Attackers

 Again, protecting the user's data is paramount.
-Regardless of our other goals we must never allow the user's data to be susceptible to eavesdropping or modification by unauthorized parties.
+Regardless of our other goals, we must never allow the user's data to be susceptible to eavesdropping or modification by unauthorized parties.

 > This should be understood in context.
 It is not necessarily reasonable to
 > expect Syncthing to be resistant against well equipped state level
 > attackers.
-We will however do our best.
+We will, however, do our best.
 Note also that this is different
 > from anonymity which is not, currently, a goal.

 ### 3. Easy to Use

-Syncthing should be approachable, understandable and inclusive.
+Syncthing should be approachable, understandable, and inclusive.

 > Complex concepts and maths form the base of Syncthing's functionality.
 > This should nonetheless be abstracted or hidden to a degree where